DUPR | Redesign focused on social and discovery features

 What did I learn as a designer?

-Things that I would like to further design:
+Things that I would do with more time:

 Thank you for your interest in my case study, have a great day! ☺